Generalized discrete Markov spectra: Introduction and Main Results

 \begin{conjecture}[Conjecture \ref{uniqueness-conjecture}] For any Markov number $c$, there exists a unique Markov triple $(a,b,c)$ such that $a\leq b\leq c$. \end{conjecture}

-If we were to extend this conjecture in a straightforward manner to GM numbers, the following question naturally arises:
+A direct extension to GM numbers leads to the following question.

-\begin{question}[Question \ref{uniqueness-question}] For any $(k_1,k_2,k_3)$-GM number $c$, is there a unique $(k_1,k_2,k_3)$-GM triple $(a,b,c)$ such that $a\leq b\leq c$? \end{question} However, this question has already been answered in the negative by \cite{gyomatsu}.
-Therefore, based on the main results, we propose a generalization of the equivalent form of the uniqueness conjecture, for which no counterexamples are currently known (Conjecture \ref{uniqueness-conjecture-gen}).
+\begin{question}[Question \ref{uniqueness-question}] For any $(k_1,k_2,k_3)$-GM number $c$, is there a unique $(k_1,k_2,k_3)$-GM triple $(a,b,c)$ such that $a\leq b\leq c$? \end{question} However, this direct question has already been answered in the negative by \cite{gyomatsu}.
+Motivated by the spectral realization theorem above, we instead formulate a generalized version of an equivalent form of the uniqueness conjecture; no counterexample to this formulation is currently known (Conjecture \ref{uniqueness-conjecture-gen}).